Muhimbi/PDF-Converter-Services-Online/clients/v1/php/samples/convert/README.md

 In order to successfully execute the sample code, make sure you have a valid subscription, either a full one or [the 30 day trial](https://support.muhimbi.com/hc/en-us/articles/115002816048-Getting-started-with-the-PDF-Converter-Services-Online).

-Each subscription comes with a unique `api_key`.
-Before executing the sample, please insert your key in the code.
+:warning: Each subscription comes with a unique `api_key`.
+Before executing the sample, please insert your key in the code. :warning:

 <br>